TheKvolts/CIS5300_Final_Project/README.md

 ## Extension 3: Fine-Tuned Llama Model

-We have implemented a fine-tuned **Llama 3.1 8B** model for classifying news sources (Fox News vs. NBC News) using QLoRA.
-For a high-level overview of our approach, see [APPROACH.md](finetune-llm-ec2/APPROACH.md).
+We have implemented a fine-tuned **Llama 3.1 8B** model for classifying the sentiment of news headlines using QLoRA.

 ### Directory Structure
 The fine-tuning logic is located in `finetune-llm-ec2/`: